-Recommended Actions Asymptomatic Persons Who are Exposed to Someone with COVID-19 (No Quarantine) Everyone, regardless of • Test within 3-5 days after last vaccination status. exposure.
-Persons infected within • Per CDPH masking guidance, close contacts should wear a the prior 90 days do not well-fitting mask around need to be tested, quarantined, or excluded others for a total of 10 days, from work unless especially in indoor settings symptoms develop. and when near those at higher risk for severe COVID-19 disease (see masking section below for additional information).
+Asymptomatic Persons Who are Exposed to Someone with COVID-19 (No Quarantine) Recommended Actions Everyone, regardless of vaccination status.
+Persons infected within Test within 3-5 days after last exposure.
+Per CDPH masking guidance, the prior 90 days do not need to be tested, quarantined, or excluded from work unless symptoms develop. close contacts should wear a well-fitting mask around others for a total of 10 days, especially in indoor settings and when near those at higher risk for severe COVID-19 disease (see masking section below for additional information).